will-koz/pyproxy/README.md

 `git clone` this repository, and run with `python3 main.py`.
 It defaults to running with conf.json, but you can change the configuration by running `python3 main.py conf2.json`, or whatever your configuration file is called.

+## Notes

+Do not have empty lines in the decklist.
+This bug might be fixed later, or it might not be.

 ## Images Used

 In the demomonstration deck, demo.txt, two files I did not create are explicitly: